The truth about the UK’s LGBTQ+ pay gap (and what you can do)

 What is the LGBTQ+ pay gap?

-The LGBTQ+ pay gap refers to the difference in average earnings between Lesbian, Gay, Bisexual, and Transgender employees compared to their straight colleagues, due to systemic fear or aversion to differences from the norm.
+The LGBTQ+ pay gap refers to the difference in average earnings between Lesbian, Gay, Bisexual, and Transgender employees compared to their straight colleagues, caused by systemic fear or aversion to differences from the norm.

 Research by the Trades Union Congress (TUC) suggested that the LGBTQ+ pay gap is currently at a significant 16%, meaning LGBTQ+ workers earn an average of £6,703 less per year.